ashwinsathish/LiDAR-IRS-Beamforming/README.md

 # LiDAR-Enabled Spatial Awareness for IRS-Assisted Wireless Communication

-This repository contains the implementation of a LiDAR-enabled spatial awareness system for beamforming in Intelligent Reflecting Surface (IRS) assisted wireless communication networks.
-Focuses on enhancing vehicular communications through real-time environmental awareness and optimized beamforming strategies.
+This repository contains an implementation of the paper - 'LiDAR-Enabled Spatial Awareness for Beamforming in IRS-Assisted Wireless Communication System'.

 ## Project Overview

 Modern wireless networks face significant challenges in maintaining reliable connectivity in dynamic urban environments, particularly in vehicular networks with high mobility.
 We introduce a novel approach that combines LiDAR technology with IRS-assisted communication systems to provide robust and efficient wireless connectivity.
+This focuses on enhancing vehicular communications through real-time environmental awareness and optimized beamforming strategies.

 ### Key Features